 Guanciale (guan-chal-a) is cured and dried pig cheek or jowl.
 It is very similar in taste and texture to good bacon with the exception that there is no smoky flavour.
 If you can't find or don't want to use guanciale, pancetta, or bacon can be used as a substitute.

 The pasta used for carbonara is most commonly spaghetti or a slightly thinner spaghettini.
+The key is a long, thin pasta that the sauce can cling to.

 Okay, here comes the fun part!

 When I say that carbonara is a simple pasta dish, I really mean that.
 In fact, most classic Italian pasta dishes only contain a handful of ingredients and take a few minutes to make.
 They are often light as opposed to their North American counterparts.
+If you want to explore more of that simplicity, my post on the food of Northern Italy digs into this philosophy.

-While the bacon is cooking put a handful of dried spaghetti in the pot of boiling water, you want enough pasta for two people.
+While the bacon is cooking put a handful of dried spaghetti in the pot of boiling water -- you want enough pasta for two people.

 Now, in a mixing bowl combine two eggs, plus one extra yolk along with half a cup of grated parmesan cheese.
 It is really important to use real parmesan for this, not the pre-grated stuff out of the bottle.
 Mix the cheese and egg yolks really well and season with fresh cracked pepper.